paulanunes85/hands-on-lab-platform-engineering-for-devs-pt-br/docs/workshop.md

 Working with IaC can be a challenge in some contexts like defining who can do what:

 - Who will be writing the IaC and guaranteeing it is compliant with company standards and best practices ?
-- Who will be creating resources using IaC, and how ?
+- Who will be creating resources using IaC, and how ? (i.e. Who needs enought rights on Azure to provision them?
+How be agile ?)

 [Azure Deployment Environments][ade] solves this problems by providing a framework for authoring "environment definitions", provisioning them, assigning resources to projects, and handling permissions.
 Environments can be created directly from the [Developer portal][devportal] or using a compatible tool like Azure Developer CLI (`azd`).